ivarref/gen-fn/README.md

 One advantage of writing Datomic database functions using regular Clojure code is that you may test them using plain Clojure.

-If however you'd like to test the function in an actual database setting, you may use the following if you'd like to avoid a hard dependency on generated files:
+If however you'd like to test the function in an actual transaction, you may use the following if you'd like to avoid a hard dependency on generated files:

 ```clojure